cheddarmonk/super-duper-hepta-journey/README.md

 ![image](https://user-images.githubusercontent.com/54637063/140949455-dff9d14f-a671-4146-84c7-9381f2f22995.png)

-- Check for logical or syntax errors withing your application.
+- Check for logical or syntax errors in your application.
 Open a browser.
-In the browser address bar type **`localhost:3000`**.
-Localhost is the application and 3000 is the port number you assigned to the application.
-Use this option to thoroughly test your application.
+In the address bar type **`localhost:3000`**.
+Localhost is the application and 3000 is the port number assigned to the application.
+Use this oppurtunity to thoroughly test your application.
 Fixing bugs and errors is easier locally than when the application is fully deployed.

 ## Deploy App a Hosting Service
-- Once the local testing confirms all the bugs, logial errors, and syntax problems are fixed deploy to hosting service so the application can be access from any internet connection.
+- Once the local testing confirms all the bugs, logial errors, and syntax problems are fixed deploy to hosting service so the application can be access from a internet connection.

 - Create, or login to a [Heroku](https://id.heroku.com/login) account.
-- Click "New" create new app.
+- Click **`"New"`** >> **`Create new app`**.
 Input app name.
-Heroku provides a notification if the name does not meet their requirments.
-Choose U.S region >> create app icon.
+Heroku will provide a notification if the app name does not meet their requirments.
+Choose **`U.S region`** >> create app icon.
 - Connect the app to your Github repo.
 Input the repo name to connect.
 - Ensure **`Enable Automatic Deploys`** and **`Deploy Branch`** is clicked to automate the updates from Github repo.